Quantization Robustness of Monotone Operator Equilibrium Networks: Numerical Experiments

 \section{Numerical Experiments}

-We validate the theoretical predictions of Section~\ref{sec:quant-mondeq} on a single-layer MonDEQ with $n = 100$ hidden units, trained on MNIST using Adam ($\mathrm{lr}=10^{-3}$, 15 epochs, step decay $\gamma=0.1$ at epoch~10).
-Unlike~\cite{winston_monotone_2021}, which fixes $m$ as a hyperparameter, we treat $m$ as learnable via a softplus reparameterization ensuring $m > 0$.
-The trained model achieves $98.22\%$ test accuracy with margin $m = 0.227$, Lipschitz constant $L = 1.845$, and condition number $\kappa = L/m = 8.13$.
-Post-training quantization (PTQ) applies symmetric uniform quantization with step size $\Delta = 2^{1-b}$ and per-tensor scaling to the weight matrix $W$, without calibration or bias correction~\cite{jacob_quantization_2017, nagel_white_2021}.
-Quantization-aware training (QAT) retrains from random initialization with the same architecture and hyperparameters, using a straight-through estimator to pass gradients through the quantizer~\cite{jacob_quantization_2017}.
-In both cases, the deployed model uses $\Wq = Q(W)$, so the perturbation model of Definition~\ref{def:weight_quant} applies.
+We validate the predictions of Section~\ref{sec:quant-mondeq} on a single-layer MonDEQ with $n = 100$ hidden units trained on MNIST (Adam, $\mathrm{lr}=10^{-3}$, 15 epochs, step decay $\gamma=0.1$ at epoch~10).
+Unlike~\cite{winston_monotone_2021}, which fixes $m$, we treat $m$ as learnable via $m = \operatorname{softplus}(m_{\mathrm{raw}})$ with $m_{\mathrm{raw}} \in \R$, ensuring $m > 0$.
+The trained model achieves $98.22\%$ test accuracy with $m = 0.227$, $L = 1.845$, $\kappa = L/m = 8.13$.
+Post-training quantization (PTQ) applies symmetric uniform quantization with step $\Delta = 2^{1-b}$ and per-tensor scaling, without calibration or bias correction~\cite{jacob_quantization_2017, nagel_white_2021}; QAT retrains from scratch with a straight-through estimator.
 The forward--backward solver terminates when the relative residual falls below $10^{-5}$ or after 2000 iterations.

-\textbf{Margin stability certificate.} Figure~\ref{fig:margin_stability} tests the convergence condition $\norm{\DW}_2 < m$ from Theorem~\ref{thm:weight_quant_bound} across bit-widths from 3 to 32~bits.
-The transition from non-convergence to convergence aligns with the predicted threshold $\norm{\DW}_2/m = 1$: 3-bit ($\norm{\DW}_2/m = 5.36$) and 4-bit ($2.66$) fail to converge, while 5-bit and above converge.
-The 5-bit case ($\norm{\DW}_2/m = 1.25$) illustrates that the condition is sufficient but not necessary: the actual margin $\mq = 0.045 > 0$, so the quantized operator remains strongly monotone and the solver converges despite the sufficient condition being violated.
-The iteration count reflects the degraded margin: 5-bit requires ${\sim}1730$ iterations (near the 2000 cap), while 8-bit converges in ${\sim}450$.
-At 8~bits, weight storage is reduced $4{\times}$ compared with single-precision floating-point, with negligible accuracy change ($98.24\%$ vs.\ $98.22\%$).
+\textbf{Margin stability certificate.} Figure~\ref{fig:margin_stability} tests the convergence condition $\norm{\DW}_2 < m$ from Theorem~\ref{thm:weight_quant_bound} across bit-widths 3--32.
+The non-convergence/convergence transition aligns with $\norm{\DW}_2/m = 1$: 3-bit (ratio $5.36$) and 4-bit ($2.66$) diverge, 5-bit and above converge.
+The 5-bit case (ratio $1.25$, $\mq = 0.045 > 0$) illustrates that the condition is sufficient but not necessary: the actual margin remains positive, so the solver converges despite the sufficient condition being violated.
+Iteration count reflects the degraded margin (5-bit ${\sim}1730$, 8-bit ${\sim}450$).
+At 8 bits, weight storage drops $4\times$ versus 32-bit floating-point with $98.24\%$ vs.\ $98.22\%$ accuracy.